liwp/again/README.md

   (my-operation arg-1 arg-2))
 ```

+The above will retry `my-operation` three times, for a total of four
+tries, with `100ms`, `1000ms` and `10000ms` delays between the
+retries.

 The library provides a numbers of functions for generating and
 manipulating retry strategies.
 Most of the provided strategies are
 inifinite sequences.
 The strategies can be restricted with the